We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Both Shopify and eBay both let you operate a dropshipping business, but do so in different ways.

-With Shopify, you start dropshipping by connecting your store to a dropshipping app (at time of writing, there are 480 of these available).
-You purchase these in Shopify’s app store.
+With Shopify, you start dropshipping by connecting your store to a dropshipping app (my search of Shopify’s app store revealed that there are currently 604 to choose from).

 Dropshipping apps for Shopify let you browse a large product inventory and add the items you’d like to sell to your store — it’s a fairly streamlined, automated process and the fees involved are relatively low.